MIvoter: Manual Entry of County Election Data

 #yyyy-mm-dd county# title voteFor# candidateName partyName #votes

-The first line shows the field or column names, and the "#" at the start means this is a 'comment' line, which
+The first row just shows the field or column names, and the "#" at the start means this is a 'comment' line, which

 will be ignored by our software.